cantonyselim/jazz_hands2/README.md

     $ bundle

-From now on, firing up a `rails console` will require all the gems above and turns on `Hirb`.
-You can disable `Hirb` if you want with a `Hirb.disable`.
+From now on, firing up a `rails console` will require all the gems above except for `Hirb`.
+You can enable `Hirb` if you want with a `Hirb.enable`.

 In my experience is much better to turn off it a couple of times instead of needing to turn on it all the times except a couple.